Out Corporate Flier gives an overview of the activities of Litera Japan and its Founding Director Nishizawa. For downloading the flier click here .

 Nuclear Reform Monitoring Committee at TEPCO

-Nishizawa is a committee member of the Nuclear Reform Monitoring Committee of the Tokyo Electric Power Company, a third party advisory panel to the Management Board of the company since April 2021.
+Nishizawa sits on safety commission of TEPCO from April 2021.
+The Nuclear Reform Monitoring Committee of the Tokyo Electric Power Company, a third-party advisory panel to the Management Board of the company.
 After the Fukushima nuclear accident in 2011, the firm is undergoing reforming process to secure nuclear safety and instill nuclear safety culture.

 The latest committee meeting in 2022 from a click here